mjordan/islandora_workbench_docs/docs/updating_media.md

 101,0
 ```

-## Updating any plain text fields attached to media
+## Updating custom fields attached to media
-To update any plain text fields attached to media, you must provide a CSV file with, at minimum, a `media_id` column and columns with the machine names of the plain-text fields you wish to update.
-Note that a "plain text field" must have one of the following field types
+To update custom fields attached to media, you must provide a CSV file with, at minimum, a `media_id` column and columns with the machine names of the fields you wish to update.
-- List (text)
-- Text (formatted)
-- Text (formatted, long)
-- Text (formatted, long, with summary)
-- Text (plain)
-- Text (plain, long)

 The `media_id` column should contain the ID of the media you wish to update, and the other columns should contain the values you wish to set for the fields.
 Here is an example CSV that updates the published status of some media: